StellarSt0rm/dotfiles/README.md

 # Bootstrapping the config
 1. Install with no desktop environment, and make a user named `gemini`.
 2. Configure and connect to a network.
-See [Connecting to a network](#connecting-to-a-network)
+See [Connecting to a network](#connecting-to-a-network).
 4. `git clone` this repo somewhere.
 (Preferably $HOME for easy editing)
 5. Add the new host to the configuration.
 See [Adding a host](#adding-a-host).
    - Make sure to run `git add .` once done, otherwise the new files wont be seen by nix.